Lou Gehrig’s Strange Disappearance in the 1930s Goudey Sets

 While that all seems to make sense and could be 100% accurate, we’re left with an incomplete picture.
 No ironclad explanation has ever been fully discovered to account for his disappearance and all we’ve really got are hypotheses.

-Another thought that Gehrig perhaps had no real dispute with the company and simply wanted more money in 1935.
+Another thought is that Gehrig perhaps had no real dispute with the company and simply wanted more money in 1935.
 That would be possible but PSA’s explanation of the brief interruption in the ‘Lou Gehrig says’ series followed by it restarting lends credence to the idea that something indeed may have been wrong with the partnership and not simply a financial issue.
+In short, who knows?

 One really interesting thing here is the role of Gehrig’s participation in Goudey’s Knot Hole League.